Human rights: Universal jurisdiction vs state sovereignty

 Universal jurisdiction is a controversial principle in international law whereby states claim criminal jurisdiction over persons whose alleged crimes were committed outside the boundaries of the prosecuting state, regardless of nationality, country of residence, or any other relation with the prosecuting country.
 The state backs its claim on the grounds that the crime committed is considered a crime against all, which any state is authorized to punish.
 The concept of universal jurisdiction is therefore closely linked to the idea that certain international norms are erga omnes, or owed to the entire world community, as well as the concept of jus cogens.
-In 1993 Belgium passed a law of universal jurisdiction to give its courts jurisdiction over crimes against humanity in other countries, and in 1998 Augusto Pinochet was arrested in London following an indictment by Spanish judge Baltasar Garzón under the universal jurisdiction principle.
+In 1993, Belgium passed a law of universal jurisdiction to give its court's jurisdiction over crimes against humanity in other countries, and in 1998 Augusto Pinochet was arrested in London following an indictment by Spanish judge Baltasar Garzón under the universal jurisdiction principle.
 The principle is supported by Amnesty International and other human rights organisations as they believe certain crimes pose a threat to the international community as a whole and the community has a moral duty to act, but others, including Henry Kissinger, argue that state sovereignty is paramount, because breaches of rights committed in other countries are outside states' sovereign interest and because states could use the principle for political reasons.

 State and non-state actors

 Companies, NGOs, political parties, informal groups, and individuals are known as non-State actors.
 Non-State actors can also commit human rights abuses, but are not subject to human rights law other than International Humanitarian Law, which applies to individuals.

-Multi-national companies play an increasingly large role in the world, and are responsible for a large number of human rights abuses.
-Although the legal and moral environment surrounding the actions of governments is reasonably well developed, that surrounding multi-national companies is both controversial and ill-defined.
-Multi-national companies often view their primary responsibility as being to their shareholders, not to those affected by their actions.
+Multinational companies play an increasingly large role in the world, and are responsible for a large number of human rights abuses.
+Although the legal and moral environment surrounding the actions of governments is reasonably well developed, that surrounding multinational companies is both controversial and ill-defined.
+Multinational companies often view their primary responsibility as being to their shareholders, not to those affected by their actions.
 Such companies are often larger than the economies of the states in which they operate, and can wield significant economic and political power.
 No international treaties exist to specifically cover the behavior of companies with regard to human rights, and national legislation is very variable.
 Jean Ziegler, Special Rapporteur of the UN Commission on Human Rights on the right to food stated in a report in 2003:

-In August 2003 the Human Rights Commission's Sub-Commission on the Promotion and Protection of Human Rights produced draft Norms on the responsibilities of transnational corporations and other business enterprises with regard to human rights.
+In August 2003, the Human Rights Commission's Sub-Commission on the Promotion and Protection of Human Rights produced draft Norms on the responsibilities of transnational corporations and other business enterprises with regard to human rights.
 These were considered by the Human Rights Commission in 2004, but have no binding status on corporations and are not monitored.
 Additionally, the United Nations Sustainable Development Goal 10 aims to substantially reduce inequality by 2030 through the promotion of appropriate legislation.